 Then there’s also the Gen 3 variant that incorporates Thunderbolt 3 (such as those on the new MacBook Pros) and goes up to 40Gbps.

-As if there weren't already too many standards within USB-C, a new one has just been announced: USB 3.2.
+As if there weren't already too many standards within USB-C, there's now also USB 3.2.

 This supports “multi-lane operation” which means that it can handle two 5Gb/s transfers at the same time or two 10GB/s transfers simultaneously.